-Sustainable coffee fall under crops that are grown and marketed for sustainability and there are several different certifications including organic, fairtrade and Rainforest Alliance.
+Sustainable coffee fall under crops that are grown and marketed for sustainability and there are several different certifications including Organic, Fairtrade and Rainforest Alliance.
 Organic-certified means that coffee is produced without using artificial pesticides or herbicides.
 This ensures that pollution from wastewater and fertilizers is minimized and soil erosion is decreased thereby keeping forests intact.

-Although it is not specific criteria, organic coffee is usually grown in the shade because farmers use leaves as organic matter fertilizer.
+Although it is not specific criteria, organic coffee is usually grown in the shade because farmers use leaves as organic fertilizer.
 Some coffee is specifically labeled as “shade tree” coffee.

 All of these certifications are important because they improve the quality of coffee by limiting the harmful pesticides ingested, promote fair wages and practices for farmers, and reduce negative impact on the environment.